Wrinkles Treatment

 Dynamic Wrinkles

 Caused by repeated facial movements such as smiling, frowning, or squinting.
-Commonly seen on the forehead, glabella, and crow’s feet area, these call for targeted treatment for forehead wrinkles and eye wrinkles.
+They are commonly seen on the forehead, glabella, and crow’s feet area.

 Sleep Lines